haf/suave-presentation.2015-09-03/docs/steps.md

  1. ensure homeFolder is absolute (security measure)
  1. curl -> works. for any string path.

-Ensure we can run ReactJS contents in browser
+Ensure we can run ReactJS+RxJS+react-router contents in browser

  1. create webpack.config.js
+ 1. create react structure with router
+ 1. create first js page